circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

           exclude: SC2148
 ```

-When you first make a commit to your orb repository, the [test-pack](https://github.com/CircleCI-Public/Orb-Project-Template/blob/43712ad367f2f3b06b2ae46e43ddf70bd3d83222/.circleci/config.yml#L40) workflow will be triggered, which contains several jobs related to validating and testing your orb.
+When you first make a commit to your orb repository, the [test-pack](https://github.com/CircleCI-Public/Orb-Project-Template/blob/43712ad367f2f3b06b2ae46e43ddf70bd3d83222/.circleci/config.yml#L40) workflow is triggered, which contains several jobs related to validating and testing your orb.

 Learn more about what is included in orb project config files in the [Orb Publishing Process]({site.baseurl}}/2.0/creating-orbs) guide.

 ### YAML Lint

-The first job listed within the workflow, `orb-tools/lint`, is from the [orb tools orb](https://circleci.com/orbs/registry/orb/circleci/orb-tools), which is a major component of the orb development kit.
+The first job listed within the workflow, `orb-tools/lint`, is from the [`orb-tools` orb](https://circleci.com/orbs/registry/orb/circleci/orb-tools), which is a major component of the orb development kit.
 The `orb-tools/lint` job is responsible for basic YAML linting.
 You can modify the linting rules or other settings via the [job's parameters, which are listed on the orb registry](https://circleci.com/orbs/registry/orb/circleci/orb-tools#jobs-lint).

 ### Config Validation

-The `test-pack` workflow will run the [orb-tools/pack](https://circleci.com/orbs/registry/orb/circleci/orb-tools#jobs-pack) job in parallel with your YAML linting job (`orb-tools/lint`), to automatically pack and validate the configuration.
+The `test-pack` workflow will run the [orb-tools/pack](https://circleci.com/orbs/registry/orb/circleci/orb-tools#jobs-pack) job, in parallel with your YAML linting job (`orb-tools/lint`), to automatically pack and validate the configuration.

 A singular `orb.yml` file (a packed orb) can be validated with the CircleCI CLI via `circleci orb validate orb.yml`.
 However, using the orb development kit, we rarely work out of singular YAML files.
 Instead, your configuration file is automatically validated after it has been packed with the `circleci orb pack <dir> > orb.yml` command.